Row of beehives in a UK apiary representing hive pest risks

 Wax moth larvae tunnel through comb, leaving silvery tracks, webbing and pellets of frass.
 They are most troublesome in weak colonies and in comb stored badly between seasons.

-- Good comb storage and maintaining strong colonies are the best defences.
+• Good comb storage, strong colonies and good hive hygiene are the best defences.

 Mice